Church of the Great Programmer, The

 The Church of the Great Programmer underwent an early split, during the Late Interplanetary Age, concerning the status of the Great Program itself.
 One group, the Completists, believe that the Great Program has already completed its run, and that the Great Programmer knows all the events that will ever occur in the universe.
 These believers hold that the Great Programmer has only one necessary attribute, omniscience (or at least omniscience with respect to the Great Program).
 The second group, the Progressionists, believe that the program is still in progress, and that not even the Great Programmer will know the results of this computation until the final iteration has been completed at some unknown date in the future.

-Completism Most completists believe that the Great Programmer has (or had) effectively unlimited processing power available, and that the Great Program ran for an infinitesimally short period before stopping.
+Completism Most Completists believe that the Great Programmer has (or had) effectively unlimited processing power available, and that the Great Program ran for an infinitesimally short period before stopping.
 Nevertheless the Great Program is a complete mathematical representation of the Universe from start to finish, and exists eternally as a record of the events and entities within.
 Completism itself has become divided into Uniquists who believe that the Universe has only one consistent timeline and chain of cause and effect, making future events not only immutable but also unique in nature, and the (much more numerous) Manifoldists who believe that the Great Program includes all possible computable worlds, including worlds that are similar to the one which we experience but with different timelines.
 Manifoldists believe that all possible future events have already been modelled, but that a thinking entity can make choices that affect which of those futures e experiences.
 Another Manifoldist position is that the set of all computable universes includes universes which are far more complex than our own, and which involve far more complex chains of cause and effect, including reverse causality and the convergence of multiple histories.
+Fictionalists are even more inclusive, and believe that the Great Programmer has imagined an infinite set of fictional worlds as well, and that every conceivable story (no matter how weird) has a counterpart somewhere in the Great Program.

 Progressionism This sect holds a different set of beliefs, centred around the observed fact that any program takes a non-zero time to complete, and so there is no reason to expect that the Great Program has already finished.
 In fact most computable universes would be hard to compute, so it would be reasonable to expect that some of these universes have not yet been completely computed.
 Progressionists are themselves divided into several subsects.
 The Initialists believe that our universe is a relatively simple one and is already complete, but there are many other, more complex universes that have not yet been completed; the earliest (or Initial) observers of any set of computable universes which are in progress are those which exist in the most simple universes which can be completed first.

 Another sect, who call themselves Potentialists, have an open-ended concept of the progress of the Great Program.
-As they believe that the universe in which we find ourselves is still being computed, together with a myriad other universes which have no causal relationship with our own, they also profess the belief that at some point in the future (or later in the run of the program, as they put it) there may be causal contact between some, many or all of these alternative mathematical structures, leading to an increasingly complex future universe.
+As they believe that the universe in which we find ourselves is still being computed, together with a myriad other universes which have no causal relationship with our own, they also profess the belief that at some point in the future (or later in the run of the program, as they put it) there may be causal contact between some, many or all of these alternative mathematical structures, leading to an increasingly complex future universe, resulting to a final convergence of some sort.
 There are a certain number of Manifoldist sects who believe in a similar convergence at some future point in time, but they consider that this has already happened in the Program's initial run, and that the end result of this convergence is already known to the Great Programmer.

 The Church of the Great Programmer is widespread among the vecs of Metasoft and the Silicon Generation; Potentialism was the dominant faith among the Teleological Tendency, but has become less popular since the Second Vec War.
 Many independent vec worlds in the Inner Sphere and Middle Regions are adherents to the Uniquist faith, rejecting all fantastic notions of alternate worlds; on the other hand Manifoldism is increasingly popular among the Emple-Dokcetics moving into the Hellfire Expanse.